keepaliveit-staging/staging.keepaliveit.co.uk/_pages/index.markdown

                     1) Analyse.
                 </div>
                 <div class="metric">
-                    We'll analyse your existing I.T setup (Hardware, Software, or Infrastructure) and gather information about it.
+                    We analyse and research existing Hardware, Software, or Infrastructure I.T setup(s) (if available) and gather information in preperation for an I.T consultation.
                 </div>
             </div>
         </div>